 First of all, you need to do some basic troubleshooting to make sure your hardware is not faulty.

 - If you’re using a wired keyboard, make sure your keyboard is connected to the computer securely.
-Also, try another USB port.
+Instead of connecting the cables or wireless dongles to a USB hub, it’s suggested you use a USB port.
 The port located at the back of your computer chassis is preferred as it has more electricity than the other ones.

-- Connect a different keyboard to your PC and check how things go.
-If it works well, the problem may be on the keyboard’s end, and you’d better reach out to Logitech for further assistance.
+- Connect a different keyboard to your PC and see how things go.
+If it works well, the problem may be on the keyboard’s end, and you’d better contact Logitech for further assistance.

 If the steps above don’t help, move on to more in-depth methods below.